-Both methods are great when cooking tender cuts of beef, chicken, fish and vegetables.
-Make sure whatever you are cooking isn't too thick or it will burn on the exterior by the time the inside is done.
+Both methods are great when cooking tender cuts of beef, chicken, fish, and vegetables.
+However, make sure whatever you are cooking isn't too thick, or it will burn on the exterior when the inside is done.

 Although grilling is considered a healthy way of cooking because much of the fat will drip into the fire, be careful to avoid flare-ups from the fat.
-Not only will you potentially burn what you are cooking and give it an acrid flavor; you can create a nasty fire hazard.
+Not only will you potentially burn what you are cooking and give it an acrid flavor, but you can also create a nasty fire hazard.

 He made the common mistake of not using enough charcoal at the start or replacing it when it burned down.
-Result, the food never seared properly so the juices were released and the meat dried out.
+As a result, the food was never appropriately seared, so the juices were released, and the meat dried out.

-He also used the self-starting charcoal briquettes that gave the food a funky chemical taste.
-I've been told you can buy real lump charcoal with no additives and it makes a big difference, but I've never been able to find it so I opted for a gas grill.
+He also used self-starting charcoal briquettes that gave the food a funky chemical taste.
+I've been told you can buy natural lump charcoal with no additives, which makes a big difference, but I've never found it, so I opted for a gas grill.

 Easy to control the heat and even easier to maintain.
-I've even experimented with adding some pre-soaked chunks of Hickory wood to give an additional boost of flavor.
+I've even experimented with adding some pre-soaked chunks of Hickory wood to boost flavor.

-It’s critical you start with a clean grill.
-There's nothing worse than grilling a beautiful Filet Mignon and having it taste like red snapper.
-The time to remove all the residue with a wire brush is right after you finish cooking while the grate is still hot.
+It would help if you started with a clean grill.
+There's nothing worse than grilling a beautiful Filet Mignon and tasting like red snapper.
+Removing all the residue with a wire brush is done right after you finish cooking while the grate is still hot.

-If you wait until it's time to start cooking, some of the scrapings can fall into the flames and cause a flare-up.
-Before you begin heating the grill, brush it or spray it with a little vegetable oil to prevent food from sticking.
+If you wait until it's time to start cooking, some scrapings can fall into the flames and cause a flare-up.
+So before heating the grill, brush it or spray it with a bit of vegetable oil to prevent food from sticking.
 This is especially important if you are using a sugary basting sauce.

 It's also vital that your grill is hot well before you start.
-Many of us, especially with gas grills, wait until right before we start cooking before we crank up the heat.
+Unfortunately, many of us, especially with gas grills, wait until right before we start cooking before cranking up the heat.
 Mistake.

-Preheat that grill 15 to 30 minutes before you intend to start cooking.
+Preheat that grill for 15 to 30 minutes before you start cooking.
 Have all your cooking tools ready and standing by.
-This not only includes apron and utensils, but seasonings and basting sauces as well.
+These include not only aprons and utensils but also seasonings and basting sauces.
 And be sure to have a spray water bottle on hand in case of flare-ups.

 Know thy Grill

 Every grill is different and will have different hot and cool spots.
-It’s important you learn where they are and use them to your advantage.
+It would help if you learned where they are and used them to your advantage.

-If you're grilling up a steak you may want to cut off any excess fat and season with a little salt before you start.
-However with chicken, you may want to pre-cook it in the microwave or oven to cut down on cooking time and give you more control of browning.
+If you're grilling up a steak, you may want to cut off any excess fat and season with a bit of salt before you start.
+However, you may want to pre-cook chicken in the microwave or oven to reduce cooking time and give you more browning control.

-With fish filets, I like to place them in a zip lock bag with a little olive oil and herbs but you can also prepare a glaze to coat them just before grilling.
-Remember to bring items to room temperature before grilling.
+With fish filets, I like to place them in a zip lock bag with a bit of olive oil and herbs, but you can also prepare a glaze to coat them just before grilling.
+But, again, remember to bring items to room temperature before grilling.

 Marinades are great for adding flavor to what you are grilling.
 Check your cookbooks for which marinades work best for your ingredients.

-The longer you marinate the better.
-It’s best to marinate overnight in the refrigerator and if you are going to use it for basting, make sure you boil it first to kill any bacteria that may be present.
+The longer you marinate, the better.
+However, it's best to marinate overnight in the refrigerator and if you use it for basting, make sure you boil it first to kill any bacteria that may be present.

-Also be sure to pat dry the meat, chicken, or fish before grilling so the marinade doesn't cause flare-ups.
-Barbecue sauce is used to baste what you are grilling and although commercial barbecue sauces are a big business, the essential ingredients are: tomatoes, vinegar, onion, mustard, and brown sugar.
-So experiment and create your own special sauce.
+Also, pat dry the meat, chicken, or fish before grilling so the marinade doesn't cause flare-ups.
+Barbecue sauce is used to baste what you are grilling, and although commercial barbecue sauces are a big business, the essential ingredients are tomatoes, vinegar, onion, mustard, and brown sugar.
+So experiment and create your special sauce.

 How Long Do You Cook It?

-I guess the most frequent questions I’m asked are "how long do you cook it for?" and "how can you tell when it's done?"
-Although every cookbook you pick up has guidelines for each ingredient, it once again comes back to experience and touch.
+I guess the most frequent questions are, "how long do you cook it for?" and "how can you tell when it's done?"
+Although every cookbook you pick up has guidelines for each ingredient, it returns to experience and touch.

-For example, as a general rule, I like to cook a 1 ½-inch New York Strip steak for a total of ten minutes.
-I start by grilling for 2 ½ minutes, then turning it 90 degrees and cooking for another 2 ½ minutes, flip the steak over to it’s other side and repeat the process thus giving the steak the classic grill marks.
+For example, as a general rule, I cook a one ½-inch New York Strip steak for ten minutes.
+I start by grilling for 2 ½ minutes, then turning it 90 degrees and cooking for another 2 ½ minutes, flip the steak over to its other side and repeat the process, thus giving the steak the classic grill marks.

-At the same time I test the steak with my finger to feel for various degrees of firmness.
-Medium cooked feels like touching your cheek.
-If you really want to get specific, you can use an instant thermometer.
+At the same time, I test the steak with my finger to feel for various degrees of firmness.
+For example, medium-cooked feels like touching your cheek.
+If you want to get specific, you can use an instant thermometer.

-Everyone seems to have their own favorite grilling techniques, tools, marinades, family recipes ....often secret.
-And if you like gadgets, you'll love grilling since there are a plethora of great tools to enhance your grilling experience.
+Everyone seems to have their favorite grilling techniques, tools, marinades, and family recipes ....often secret.
+And if you like gadgets, you'll love grilling since many great tools enhance your grilling experience.

 Check out my Grilling Tools for a few examples.

-This only touches the surface of what there is to learn about grilling as a cooking method.
-The best advice I can give any home cook is practice as much as you can.
-It's a great way to cook without a lot of mess, especially in the summer when it's too hot to cook inside.
+These grilling tips only touch the surface of what there is to learn about grilling as a cooking method.
+The best advice I can give any home cook is to practice as much as you can.
+It's a great way to cook without mess, especially in the summer when it's too hot to cook inside.